oudeismetis/oudeis/content/about/index.md

 By morning **I rock climb and bike.**
 By day **I lead a team of web and application developers as a Senior Tech Lead.**
-By evening **I attempt to teach my 6 year old daughter the command line.**
+By evening **I attempt to teach my young daughter the command line.**
 By night **I experiment with electronics, robotics, and game development.**

 ![This is me][1]